 - Keeping up-to-date records of members (online & hard copies)

-- Provide a membership update report for each COM meeting (can be via email, no need to turn up for meetings)
+- Provide a membership update report for each COM meeting

 - Welcome new members via email or letter

 - Replying to emails regarding membership

 - To undertake jobs and responsibilities as requested by the committee or President.

 - Be well informed on agenda items prior to meetings;

 - Contribute knowledge, consider other points of view, make constructive suggestions, and help the committee make decisions reflecting the vision of the committee and the organisation;

 - Maintain an interest in the programs and objectives of Ballarat Arts Alive.

 - Contribute to the work of the subcommittees, leading and facilitating where appointed;